 Work on Fandom

 Chris has long been fascinated with the role that fans play in popular works of literature.
-He is, self-described, a “regular” at Harry Potter fan conventions dating back to 2005, and even wrote his undergraduate dissertation at University of Lincoln on the subject of “will the Harry Potter fan community survive once the saga ends?”
-The entire dissertation was made available following the fan conference “Ascendio!” in August, 2012 via Chris’ official web site.
+He is, self-described, a “regular” at Harry Potter fan conventions dating back to 2005, and even wrote his undergraduate dissertation at the University of Lincoln on the subject of “Will the Harry Potter fan community survive once the saga ends?”
+The entire dissertation was made available following the fan conference Ascendio in August 2012 via Chris’s official website.